Codelco: History

 Codelco's history begins with Law 11,828, of May 5, 1955, that created the Copper Office (Departamento del Cobre) of the Chilean government, approved under President Carlos Ibáñez del Campo.
 During the administration of President Eduardo Frei Montalva, Congress sanctioned Law 16,425, on January 25, 1966, and transformed the Copper Office into the Copper Corporation of Chile (Codelco).

 With the constitutional reform that nationalized copper (Law 17,450 July 11, 1971), during President Salvador Allende's government, full ownership of all copper mines and copper fields in the country were transferred to Codelco.
 The creation of the Corporación Nacional del Cobre de Chile, as it is currently known, was formalized by decree of April 1, 1976, under the Augusto Pinochet dictatorship.

 Codelco's symbol is based on the alchemical symbol for copper.

+In 2026 the company was hit by a scandal in which it was suspected to have inflated production numbers for 2025.
+Consequently the Codelco ordered 6322 workers to return bonus payments related to that years performance.
+Concurrently, KPMG was contracted for a large-scale audit.

 The company

 Codelco consists of research, exploration, acquisition and development departments.
 It has five principal operating divisions, Codelco Norte, Salvador, Andina, Ventanas and El Teniente, and a 49% interest in the El Abra Mine.
 It has several other potential mining operations under exploration and development including the Alejandro Hales, Gaby/Gabriela Mistral, the Toki Cluster, Mocha, and Casualidad projects.
 All excess profits go to the government, including a 10% tax on foreign currency sales (Law 13,196).
 In 2007 Codelco paid US$7.394 billion to the Chilean Treasury.
 Codelco has negotiated a 7-year US$3.0 billion syndicated loan which, with the US$1.96 billion in cash and cash equivalent at the end of 2007 leaves the corporation well placed to finance the several new projects that it is investigating.